hangxingliu/vscode-coding-tracker/README.md

 > VSCode Coding Tracker actually has two part: extension and server (C/S)
 >
-> And there a server program in the extension and it is the default server.
+> And extension use internal server installed in *node_modules* by default.
 >
-> But also install server program to your remote server to tracking more coding actions in VSCode between different computers
+> But you could install a server program on you server and use it on VSCode on different computers.
 >
 > Server program repository: [vscode-coding-tracker-server](https://github.com/hangxingliu/vscode-coding-tracker-server)